-Related Form(s): Application Packet; Employee Classifications Chart
+Related Form(s): Application Packet

-Revision(s): 7/16/04; 11/6/06; 8/28/07; 1/17/17 (minor revision); 5/25/17 (minor revision); 10/1/21 (update); 3/9/23 (minor revision); 7/11/23 (minor revision)
+Revision(s): 7/16/04; 11/6/06; 8/28/07; 1/17/17 (minor revision); 5/25/17 (minor revision); 10/1/21 (update)

 2427 - Vacation Leave

 The College offers Vacation Leave to eligible employees to provide opportunities for rest, relaxation, and personal pursuits.
 All Vacation Leave requests are to be submitted and approved by the supervisor as far in advance as possible for planning and redistribution of employee's workload during the requested Vacation Leave period.